wyatt-herkamp/email_addresses_are_special/README.md

 ### Thanks

-[kenorb](https://stackoverflow.com/a/38787343) for their invalid and valid emails on stackoverflow.
+[kenorb](https://stackoverflow.com/a/38787343) for their invalid and valid emails on StackOverFlow.